 For pharmacy students, one of the most frequently asked questions about their course of study is this – how on Earth can we remember individual side effects and drug interactions of each medicine?
 To memorize drug side effects, though, you don’t need to remember “individual” side effects and drug interactions.
 There are some great ways you, as a student, can implement to help you wade through the sea of information before you.

-Whether you’re preparing for the NAPLEX exam, a pharmacology exam or any other medicinal-related exam – the strategies below go some considerable way toward helping you maximize your results.
+Whether you’re preparing for a pharmacology exam or any other medicinal-related exam – the strategies below go some considerable way toward helping you maximize your results.
 Ignore anyone who suggests that the best student has the best memory, or that only gifted students can commit these pharmacology facts to memory.
-Often, it’s the worst student with the best strategy comes out on top.
+Often, it’s the worst student with the best strategy that comes out on top.

 By adopting the strategies below, you, too, can come out on top.

 On our PharmaFactz Twitter feed, we recently released a bunch of facts about many of the most commonly encountered drugs and their known side effect.
 Below, we’ve tabulated some of these pharmacology facts to give you some idea of what we mean:

 |Aspirin||Bleeding, stomach ulcers|

 |Iron supplements||Black stools (harmless)|